Efficient Transformers with Dynamic Token Pooling: Introduction

 Nevertheless, pooling groups of fixed size is sub-optimal in several respects.
 First, these groups are misaligned with linguistic primitives: units of meaning such as morphemes, words, phrases, and clauses vary in size.
 Second, the elements of a sequence may carry different degrees of information (for instance, silence and voice in speech).
 Ideally, the model should perform \textit{hierarchical} computation, relying on the same abstractions as human processing of language, and \textit{conditional}, by allocating resources to sub-sequences in proportion to the model uncertainty.
 In this work, we demonstrate that dynamic pooling results not only in higher shortening rates of input sequences, and thus increased efficiency, but also superior performance in next token prediction due to adopting the correct inductive bias in grouping tokens.

-To this end, we propose a new Transformer variant that jointly learns token sequences and dynamically pools them into latent groupings of variable size, as illustrated by \cref{fig:model}.
-Crucially, the segmentation must preserve the auto-regressive property.
-In fact, we cannot apply tokenizers directly to incomplete sequences during generation.
-Rather, we learn a neural boundary predictor during training, with different sources of supervision: 1) tokenizers such as Unigram \citep{kudo2018subword}; 2) spikes in the conditional entropy of the predictive distribution, which ensure that the computation is adaptive to the level of uncertainty of the sequence model.
-As an alternative, we explore learning the predictor end-to-end through stochastic re-parameterisation \citep{maddison2017the,jang2017categorical} or using natural data boundaries such as whitespaces, which separate words in many scripts.
+To this end, we propose a new Transformer variant that jointly learns token sequences and dynamically pools them into latent groupings of variable size (\cref{fig:model}).
+Crucially, the segmentation must preserve the auto-regressive property, and typical subword tokenizers cannot be applied to incomplete sequences during generation.
+Rather, we learn a neural boundary predictor during training: 1) supervised by tokenizers such as Unigram \citep{kudo2018subword}; 2) supervised by spikes in the conditional entropy of the predictive distribution, which ensure that the computation is adaptive to the level of uncertainty of the sequence model; 3) end-to-end through stochastic re-parameterisation \citep{maddison2017the,jang2017categorical}; 4) use natural data boundaries such as whitespaces, which separate words in many scripts, without a predictor.

 To validate our model, we experiment with character-level language modelling of text in several English benchmarks, including \texttt{text8} \citep{text8}, \texttt{CC-100} \citep{wenzek-etal-2020-ccnet}, and \texttt{wiki40b} \citep{guo-etal-2020-wiki}, as well as in a series of languages representing different morphological types: Finnish, Hebrew, and Vietnamese.
 We find that dynamic pooling not only achieves lower time and memory complexity, but even surpasses the performance of vanilla Transformers and fixed-size pooling Transformers in most benchmarks by statistically significant margins.